 Alhaji Aliyu Mai-Bornu (late) is the first indigenous CBN governor in Nigeria.
 He succeeded Roy as he resumed office on July 25, 1963, till June 22, 1967.
 He was appointed by the government of Alhaji Tafawa Balewa.

-Mallam Mai Bornu was a qualified English teacher in Yola, the present-day Adamawa State before he left for the Bristol University in the United Kingdom where he bagged a degree in Economics
+Mallam Mai Bornu was a qualified English teacher in Yola, the present-day Adamawa State before he left for Bristol University in the United Kingdom where he bagged a degree in Economics

 He died on February 23, 1970.
-As a sign of honour, Mai-Bornu is one of the prominent figures that appears on the 1000 naira note when the note was introduced in October 2005 by the administration of former President Olusegun Obasanjo.
+As a sign of honour, Mai-Bornu is one of the prominent figures that appear on the 1000 naira note when the note was introduced in October 2005 by the administration of former President Olusegun Obasanjo.